-The Oscar winner made his acting debut in a little-seen 1977 comedy “Can I Do It ‘Till I Need Glasses?”
+The actor, who died in 2014, made his acting debut in a little-seen 1977 comedy “Can I Do It ‘Till I Need Glasses?”

 Williams made his big screen debut in little-seen 1977 comedy "Can I Do It 'Till I Need Glasses?"